• Skip to primary navigation

 • Italian parsley - Chopped fresh parsley adds an earthy and peppery flavor to the sauce.

 • Cook the pasta - While the sauce is cooking, bring 4-6 quarts of salted water to a boil.
 Once the water reaches a rolling boil, add the bucatini and cook for 7 minutes or until al dente.
-Drain the pasta water, but reserve 1 cup of pasta water.
+Then drain the pasta water, but reserve 1 cup of pasta water.
 If sauce looks dry, stir in the reserved pasta water ¼ cup at a time.

 Bucatini Seafood Pasta (Shrimp, Scallops, & More) on fork above bowl.